 - BOM report to classify the top assembly items, assembly types, and status of the BOM components associated with the formulas

-- Cater your needs for both Process (Formula BOM) and Discrete (Assembly BOM) Manufacturing
+- Proves beneficial for both Process (Formula BOM) and Discrete (Assembly BOM) Manufacturing

-- Dispatches full view of the BOM hierarchy
+- Delivers full view of the BOM hierarchy

 - Single BOM allocation with multiple formulas